 The group is led by Subject Group Head, Emma Elkington; Principal Lecturer in Accounting.

 The accounting and finance profession offers some of the most fast paced, exciting – and highly paid – career opportunities in business.
 Our aim is that our graduates leave being fully equipped and qualified to succeed in this career field.

 All undergraduate programmes are accredited by ACA, CIMA and ICAEW.

 Exemptions from Professional Qualifications

-Our Accounting degrees have been awarded the maximum number of exemptions by the Association of Chartered Certified Accountants (ACCA).
-These programmes also attract up to 9 exemptions from the Chartered Institute of Management Accountants (CIMA) along with exemptions from the Institute of Chartered Accountants in England & Wales (ICAEW) and CPA Australia.
+Our accounting degrees have been awarded the maximum number of exemptions by the Association of Chartered Certified Accountants (ACCA).
+These programmes also attract up to nine exemptions from the Chartered Institute of Management Accountants (CIMA) along with exemptions from the Institute of Chartered Accountants in England & Wales (ICAEW) and CPA Australia.